RobertWSaunders/databases-class-project/README.md

 # databases-class-project

 This is where our CMPE 332 (Database Management Systems) course project lives!
 This project is intended to give students an opportunity to participate in all phases of the development of a database application.
-The development of the application will require you to use ER modeling techniques, relational modeling techniques, SQL, and to access your database via a web application.
+The development of the application will requires us to use ER modeling techniques, relational modeling techniques, SQL, and to access your database via a web application.

 ## Contents